Company Constitution Replacement Book Cover

 6. Single Directors are not allowed single director company can't resign

 The Law Simplification Act 1995 (Cth) reduced the number of directors necessary for a company from two to one.
-Before then, you needed a minimum of 2 directors.
+Before then, you needed a minimum of two directors.
 This would often be a wife and a husband.
 The change was to allow women to start their businesses.

 You now get away with just one director for your company.
 Most companies only have a single director.